nagygp/glabella/README.md

 * Website: https://nagygp.github.io/glabella/
 * Repository: https://github.com/nagygp/glabella

-This package provides a low level interface to softwware that can compute automorphisms, isomorphisms and canonical labellings of graphs.
-Recently, the following programs are avaible:
+This package provides a low-level interface to software that can compute automorphisms, isomorphisms and canonical labelings of graphs.
+Recently, the following programs are available:

 * [***bliss:*** A Tool for Computing Automorphism Groups and Canonical Labellings of Graphs](http://www.tcs.hut.fi/Software/bliss/), written by Tommi Junttila and Petteri Kaski.
 * [***nauty:*** Graph Canonical Labelling and Automorphism Group Computation](https://pallini.di.uniroma1.it/), written by Brendan McKay and Adolfo Piperno.

 The **glabella** package uses external binaries and GAP kernel modules, and therefore a complete installation only works on UNIX systems or systems that support a UNIX-like environment, e.g. OS X, Windows with Cygwin, or WSL2.

-On the package website precompiled binaries are available for certain environments.
 To compile the package, change to the `/pkg/glabella*` directory of your GAP installation and then call

-	./configure <path>
+	./configure --with-gaproot=<path>

-where <path> is a path to the main GAP root directory; so normally you would call
+where `<path>` is a path to the main GAP root directory.
+Often, **glabella** is in `<path>/pkg` and `--with-gaproot=../..` may be omitted.
+Then then call

-	./configure ../..

-(the `../..` is the default and so may be omitted) and then call

 	make

 to compile the binary.

+In certain cases, you may need to start by executing `./autogen.sh`; this assumes you have `libtool` and `libtool-dev` environments on your system.

 Now start GAP and type